LiuZiHua-Andrew/Notes/README.md

 # Notes
-This repository mainly used for tracking learning path of my self.
+This repository is used for tracking self learning path.